When Day Ends and Night Begins

 I flushed embarrassed and looked away, resisting the urge to tug on the hem of my skirt again.
 Alice and Angela were both wearing thick black tights under their skirts; their legs hidden safe and sound beneath the fabric.

 Emmett pushed off of the Volvo and moved towards Alice.
-"So, what's the plan?" he asked.
+"So, what's the plan?"

 "It's the same plan," Alice said with a smile.
 "My place in thirty minutes.
 My mom is working overtime."

 Emmett nodded before glancing at me.
 "You coming too, Bella?" he asked.

 "Yeah, we invited her," Alice said.
 And then she looked over at Edward, who was perched against the driver's side of the silver car.
 "Hey, Edward.
 Do you think you can give Bella a ride?"

 "Sure," Edward said with a nod.
 I met his gaze.
 He seemed open and friendly, not judging me in any way.

 "I haven't had a chance to buy a car yet," I explained anyway.
 "I'm supposed to go car shopping this weekend."

 "Its no big deal," he said.
 He dropped his eyes to the ground.